dojo/docs/quickstart/debugging.rst

 Debugging External Classes With debugAtAllCosts
 -----------------------------------------------

+This section does not work as expected with dojo version 1.6 (http://bugs.dojotoolkit.org/ticket/12608).
+AMD loading and debugAtAllCosts will be available again in full potential probably in 1.7.

 dojo/method and dojo/event scripts are good for short, non-reusable snippets of code.
 But when you start building reusable components, you'll be storing your code into Dojo-declared classes instead.
 The good news is the more you make this switch, the easier your debugging task will be.

 So here's a piece of HTML code and a reusable Dojo-based widget: